-The company dubs the new facility a ‘launch integration centre’ that will serve as a pilot factory for the production of REE’s innovative ‘corners’, which bundle suspension, wheel and electric drivetrain into a single package to free up space in electric commercial vehicles, CEO Daniel Barel told Autocar.
+The new facility is dubbed a "launch integration centre" that will serve as a pilot factory for the production of REE’s innovative ‘corners’, which bundle suspension, wheel and electric drivetrain into a single package to free up space in electric commercial vehicles, CEO Daniel Barel told Autocar.

-The ‘practice factory’ will still build commercially ready corners, but at a slower rate than its full-pace assembly centres, with the first planned for Austin, Texas.
+The "practice factory" will still build commercially ready corners but at a slower rate than its full-pace assembly centres.

-REE would then ‘upload’ the settings honed by the UK plant to other facilities, enabling faster production at a rate that is more cost effective for the company.
-“All the robotics are there, everything is there and we time it, we make sure that it's worked perfectly.
-We then synchronize it and then we just plug and play it to all of our centres across the world,” Barel said.
+REE will then "upload" the settings honed by the UK plant to other facilities, enabling faster production at a rate that is more cost effective for the company.